Already been through the Wond’ry’s PreLaunch Program?

 PostLaunch provides a step-by-step guide for aspiring Vanderbilt entrepreneurs (faculty, staff, and students) with a viable early stage idea to actually launch that venture.
-The program is set up as a series of 7 weekly sessions (4-6 pm) led by the Wond’ry’s executive director Robert Grajewski.
+The program is set up as a series of 8 weekly sessions on Thursdays at 4-6 pm, led by the Wond’ry’s executive director Robert Grajewski and VUSE professor John Bers.
 PostLaunch is the perfect next step for graduates of the Wond’ry PreLaunch program, entrepreneurs with a validated and market-ready product or technology that have already engaged in customer discovery efforts, and/or those individuals who would like to learn how to launch a non-profit or for-profit venture.
 Near the end of the program, participants will have the opportunity to pitch their company to a panel of judges and compete for micro-grant funding to support the launch of their venture.
 Participants must be enrolled and actively participating in each PostLaunch session to be eligible to apply for a micro-grant.

-The program is a total of 7 sessions.
-The course will meet each Thursday until April 4th (no meeting during spring break).
+The program is a total of 8 sessions.
+The course will meet each Thursday from February 14th to April 11th (no meeting during spring break).
 Each participant will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff for potential micro-grant funding and additional mentorship.

 Time and Location

 Each session will take place from 4-6 pm at the Wond’ry on the 3rd floor.

 Participants are required to attend all sessions of PostLaunch if they want a chance to pitch.
 Otherwise, drop-ins are welcome and encouraged at all sessions!

 The Spring 2019 cohort is currently in session and no longer accepting applications.